 The fabric that makes up bonded leather is 100% vinyl or polyurethane and the tiny percentage of ‘real’ leather is technically leftover scraps that are chopped into tiny pieces and mixed with adhesives to be later rolled out flat.
 Faux leather has no such makeup which clearly effects the look and feel of the final product as well as the durability and maintenance.

-Faux leather, also known as leatherette or vegan leather can have different qualities based on how they were made, the product that it is made into and this in turn will also determine how long they will last.
+Synthetic leather, also known as leatherette or vegan leather can have different qualities based on how they were made, the product that it is made into and this, in turn, will also determine how long they will last.
 Just as there are good quality faux leathers out there, you can find many lower qualities available as well.
 This leads to many people getting robbed simply because they were none the wiser.

-Faux leather is made from a fabric base that is chemically treated with wax, dye and polyurethane for color and texture.
-Faux leather is ultimately a man-made material that resembles real leather but at an exceptionally low cost.
+Faux or synthetic leather is made from a fabric base that is chemically treated with wax, dye and polyurethane for color and texture.
+Synthetic leather is ultimately a man-made material that resembles real leather but at an exceptionally low cost.

 It’s a Wrap